rpvernet/React-demo-project/README.md

 # React demo project

-Small react project for portfolio purpose.
+Small React project for portfolio purpose.
 It's a small blogging platform.
 I have started converting the code to TypeScript.
 So far, it's only the components that have been done, but I'll convert it completly soon.

+A deployed version is available here : https://renaud-v-react-demo.herokuapp.com/